Research Grant

 In 2023 a Research Grant was awarded to Dr Hilary Stace

-The 2023 Research Grant of $20,000 has been awarded to Wellington researcher Dr Hilary Stace for her project “Janet Fraser: Political Partnerships”.
+The 2023 Research Grant of $20,000 was awarded to Wellington researcher Dr Hilary Stace for her project “Janet Fraser: Political Partnerships”.

 Janet Fraser (1883-1945) was the political partner and wife of Prime Minister Peter Fraser.
 Both Scots-born, Janet and Peter met in Auckland and were active in the formation of the Labour Party.
 Later they moved to Wellington where Janet supported Peter through his imprisonment, his election as MP, before marrying a year later.
 Describing Janet as ‘a political feminist of the first post-suffrage generation’, Hilary plans to produce the first published monograph on her life.